Tweeting as @RalphEHanson

 Link Ch.
 1 – Are FCC Indecency Rules Still Relevant in New Media Age?

-FCC indecency rules (or at least enforcement of them) has varied greatly over the years, but ever since Janet Jackson’s 5/16ths of a second nipple exposure, the FCC has been adopting a “zero tolerance” policy.
-But does fight against fleeting … Continue reading
+FCC indecency rules (or at least enforcement of them) has varied greatly over the years, but ever since Janet Jackson’s 5/16ths of a second nipple exposure, the FCC adopted a “zero tolerance” policy.
+But does fight against fleeting nudity and expletives … Continue reading

 Ch.
 1 Link – Hearing a Speech v.
 Reading a Speech